How do podcasts make money?

 Unfortunately I can’t track which purchases come directly from the podcast, but I’m sure it’s a number greater than zero.

-4. Sell Your Own Services
+4. Sell Your Own Services (to Listeners)

 The first service I ever sold on Side Hustle Nation was a private mastermind group with me for $97 a month.